The Rich History of NCTC

 Oldest Continuously Operating Two-Year College in Texas

-North Central Texas College celebrated its 85th anniversary in 2009.
+North Central Texas College will celebrate its 90th anniversary in 2014.
 The history of this institution is indeed a long one—the longest in fact of all 50 public community colleges in Texas (more about that HERE).
 Why is NCTC's history important?
 We believe that to truly understand and appreciate where North Central Texas College is today and where it's going in the years to come, it's important to take a look back at where we've been.

 The story begins early in that turbulent decade known as the Roaring Twenties.
 Calvin Coolidge was our president.
 More and more folks were listening to what was still a relatively new gadget—radio.
 And for students at Gainesville High School, a new doorway to opportunity had recently opened right in their own hometown.
 All they had to do was walk up to the top floor of GHS (housed then in the converted Newsome-Daugherty mansion) to begin their college education.